Program Description

 Planting Guidelines:

-1. Minimum 35-foot buffer – maximum 300-foot buffer planting.
+- Minimum 35-foot buffer – maximum buffer width is 300 feet per side of waterway.

-2. Planting Density Recommendations:
+- Planting Density Recommendations:

-a.
-100-300 stems per acre depending on planting stock size.
+- 150-200 stems per acre depending on planting stock size.

-d.
-All planting plans must be approved by WAY.
+- All planting plans must be approved by WAY.

 Eligible Costs (not limited to):

-a.
-Competing and invasive vegetation control (pre-planting site mowing, spraying, etc.)
+- Site Preparation: Competing and invasive vegetation control (pre-planting site mowing, spraying, etc.)

-b.
-Small (approximately 1–3-year-old) potted trees and shrubs
+- Small (approximately 1–3-year-old) potted trees and shrubs

-c.
-Labor costs
+- Labor costs

-d.
-Site-Specific protection materials (4–5-foot tree shelters, wooden stakes, zip ties, bird netting, gauged welded wire fencing, weed mats, tree tape, etc.)
+- Site-Specific protection materials (4–5-foot tree shelters, wooden stakes, zip ties, bird netting, gauged welded wire fencing, weed mats, tree tape, etc.)

-3. Post-Planting Care (for duration of grant term)
+3. Post-Planting Care (for duration of grant term):

-a.
-Post-planting establishment labor
+- Post-planting establishment labor

-b.
-Competing and invasive vegetation control
+- Competing and invasive vegetation control

-c.
-Replacement protection materials
+- Replacement protection materials

-d.
-Supplemental and replacement plantings Program Description
+- Supplemental and replacement plantings